heros

 Bases: heros.LocalHERO

 A datasource is a HERO that can provide information on a standardized interface.
-This interface is the event new_data.
-Instances in the zenoh network interested in the data provided by data sources can simply subscribe to the key expression @objects/realm/*/new_data or use the DatasourceObserver.
+This interface is the event observable_data.
+Instances in the zenoh network interested in the data provided by data sources can simply subscribe to the key expression @objects/realm/*/observable_data or use the DatasourceObserver.

 Parameters: